What to do

 The Huntsman Marine Science Center is a private, not-for-profit research and education facility whose mission is to engage the community in the discovery and protection of the oceans.
 The Centre houses the Fundy Discovery Aquarium, featuring Huntsman's two resident harbour seals… Entertainment guaranteed!
 You can also watch seahorses, salmon and other Bay of Fundy fishes, enjoy a behind the scenes tour of the aquarium, take a break in the café & gift shop, watch feature films and discover interactive displays.

-The Fundy Discovery Aquarium is open every day from 10 a.m. to 5 p.m. from mid-May to mid-October.
+The Fundy Discovery Aquarium is open Wednesday to Sunday from 10 a.m. to 5 p.m. from mid-May to mid-October.

 St. Andrews Blockhouse National Historic Site